fethiozdol/fethiozdol.github.io/_posts/2024-07-01-ht-startup-w-devops-p01.md

   classDef mgmt fill:#aa0000, color: #fff;
 ```

-I leave "Shared Services" to Part 2 of the series, as I plan to get into a lower level with more code.
+I'm planning to cover _Shared Services_ in the series' second part.
 For the time being, let's assume we have a Shared Services account, it has the basic architecture set up and it provides some level of build and deployment capabilities.

+To avoid a chicken or eggs situation, Shared Services will also be managed by the system administrators using infrastructure-as-code from their local workstations.
+Since Shared Services account will host the infrastructure for our build jobs and CI/CD pipelines, everything else on AWS cloud will be fully automated through pipelines.

 ---

-## Workload Infra Base
+## Workload Infrastructure Base

 Our design thinking on how we should organize our AWS resources led us to several questions, such as: